 Our Board exercises risk management oversight and control both directly and indirectly, the latter through various Board committees.
 Our Board regularly reviews information regarding the Company's credit, liquidity, strategy, cybersecurity, and operations, including the risks associated with each.
 The Company has not experienced an information security breach in the last three years and monitors and maintains active security of its information technology systems.
 The Compensation Committee is responsible for overseeing the management of risks relating to the Company's compensation policies and practices.
 The Audit Committee is responsible for oversight of financial risks, including the steps the Company has taken to monitor and mitigate these risks.
-The Audit Committee is also responsible for oversight of risks related to corporate governance committee is responsible for oversight of risks related to corporate governance and risk associated with the independence of the Board and potential conflicts of interest.
-Each of the Board's committees apprises the full Board of its activities relating to the Company's business and strategy.
+The Audit Committee is also responsible for oversight of the Code of Business Ethics with respect to executive officers and senior financial officers.
+The Governance Committee is responsible for oversight of risks related to corporate governance and risks associated with the independence of the Board and potential conflicts of interest.
+Each of the Board's committees apprises the full Board of its activities relating to the foregoing, and the Company's Chief Executive Officer reports to the Board regarding known risks to the Company's business and strategy.